SieloBrowser/sielo-legacy/README.md

 #### You can view details in [Sielo's web page](https://feldrise.com/Sielo)
 ### Download
 Their is many links to find the last Sielo version
- - Windows : The last open beta can be installed with [this setup](https://feldrise.com/Sielo/sielo_setup_1.10.03.exe)
+ - Windows: The last open beta can be installed with [this setup](https://feldrise.com/Sielo/download.php?for=windows)
- - Linux : You can find [the Debian package](https://feldrise.com/Sielo/Linux/sielo-browser.deb) and install it with `dpkg -i sielo-browser.deb` or install Sielo from the AUR (Arch User Repository)
+ - Windows: There is a portable version [available here](https://feldrise.com/Sielo/download.php?for=windows_portable)
+ - Linux: You can find [an AppImage](https://feldrise.com/Sielo/download.php?for=linux)
+ - ArchLinux: Sielo is available on the AUR.
 ### Compile the browser
 You can also easily compile Sielo, but you must check dependencies:
  - Qt 5.7 minimum, Qt 5.8 minimum to get all Sielo's features.